rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 as they were before the upgrade.
 Log in to the load balancer from the graphical user interface (GUI) to check out the new look.
 If you encounter any GUI bugs after the upgrade, contact Citrix support to get any needed hotfixes.
-You can check with the support team before upgrading firmware to get details about the stability of your version of ADC to avoid unnecessary issues.
+You can check with the support team before upgrading the firmware to get details about the stability of your version of ADC to avoid unnecessary issues.

 <table>
   <tr>If you liked this blog, share it by using the following icons:</tr>